This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 I’m tempted to chat with the Chinese medicine doctor we pass sitting watch over his glass jars of herbs, spices, lotions and potions.
 “What magic and good fortune do you have for me today?“

-The magic lies in the exploring one of the oldest areas of Bangkok.
+The magic lies in exploring one of the oldest areas of Bangkok.

-The belly of the dragon is full and pulsating and after the heavy jostle through the crowds it was time to start eating it the food surrounding us.
+The belly of the dragon is full and pulsating and after the heavy jostle through the crowds, it was time to start eating the food surrounding us.

-If I had of been on my own I would never have found my way out of the market maze to an eating place.
-The dragon’s luck remained with us in the shape of David Thompson, our expat local guide for the day.
+If I had been on my own I would never have found my way out of the market maze to an eating place.
+The dragon’s luck remained with us in the shape of David Thompson, our ex-pat local guide for the day.

 “If you find the right place, you will be in heaven.
 The food in Chinatown is excellent.”